lingrino/dotfiles/README.md

 instructions.
 Unfortunately not everything can be done automatically (or I haven't gotten to it), so there's some manual steps.

+## Dot
+After bootstrap you can periodically run the `dot` command to keep your system in sync.
+By default `dot` runs all ansible except mac settings configuration and anything that requires sudo or auth to 1Password.
+You can run `dot most` to include the mac settings and `dot all` to include sudo and 1Password commands, which require user input.

+## Tags
+Many of the ansible commands contain tags.
+Some of them are not used yet, but keeping things tags makes slicing easier now and in the future.
+Here's a list of tags:
+- **1password:** Tags all tasks that require auth to 1Password
+- **internet:** Tags all tasks that can only be run with internet access
+- **post:** Tags all tasks that must be run after bootstrap is run
+- **sudo:** Tags all tasks that require sudo

 ### Initial Bootstrap
 1. Follow the on-screen mac instructions for first-time setup
     - Disable Siri